deavid/lprfl/src/012A_ifs.md

  }
 ```

 Ok, enough of this.
-I guess it's too simple, and we need to spice it up with...
+I guess it's too simple, and we need to spice it up with…